abelfish/abelfish/README.md

 ## Hi there 👋

 I am a big fan of solving everyday problems with code.
 I enjoy coding in multiple languages such as java and javascript.
 I am always learning new technologies and tools to perfect the art of writing functional and clean code.
-Here are some of my skills and projects I have worked on so far.
+Here are some of the skills and projects I have worked on so far.
 Enjoy!

 #